© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 How Bicycles Are Built

 The frame of the safety bicycle, used by the million, is made of seamless steel tubing of the finest grade.
 Hundred of components are used in the making of every machine.
 Many of these items are supplied by specialist firms.
-Contributed by F E Dean, this chapter describes the highly scientific processes which go to the making of a modern bicycle.
+This chapter describes the highly scientific processes which go to the making of a modern bicycle.
 The most important feature of the modern bicycle is the fine-grade steel tubing of which the frame is made.
 There are two main methods of manufacturing this tubing, and both processes will be described in next week’s chapter.
 The making of the wheels, also, is a particularly interesting process.
 This is the thirteenth article in the series on the Romance of Industry.

 Completed Bicycles